areaDetector/areaDetector/_sources/ADGenICam/ADGenICam.rst.txt

 In order to run GigE and USB-3 cameras at their full frame rates on Linux it is necessary to change some of the default Linux system settings.

-For GigE cameras the default values of the net.core.rmem_max and net.core.rmem_default are typically much to low (~200 KB) for optimal performance of GigE and 10 GigE cameras.
+For GigE cameras the default values of the net.core.rmem_max and net.core.rmem_default are typically much too low (~200 KB) for optimal performance of GigE and 10 GigE cameras.
 These should be increased to 8 MB.
 To set the values immediately execute the following commands as root::